 We are buying stock in Homebase, just in case anyone was wondering (Homebase is the Home Depot of the UK, orange tool belt thing and all!).

 We finished up the crown molding and started on the fireplace as well.
 The fireplace has been Scott’s pride and joy.
-Great idea to strip all the paint off and get to the original metal!
-Really adds to the character of the flat!
+Great idea to strip all of the paint off and get to the original metal!
+Really adds to the character of the flat.

-That was a pain in the ass, so we painted it to look like the original instead. 🙂
+But that was a pain in the ass, so we painted it to look like the original instead.

 Then because we are awesome at DIY, we even made it to the box room.
 A box room is like a den.
 No windows and usually a lot smaller than a bedroom.
 So like a cave.
 It’s going to be our guest room/study.
 And there is a cool lofted bed where you have to climb up a ladder to get to the bed.
 Am I selling this well?
 Who wants to come visit us first?
 Honestly it’s going to be great, we have brightened it up and we are building new stairs.
 And by “we” I mean a trained professional.
 Scott means him, because he took wood shop in high school.
 We will see how that turns out.
 Stayed tuned.